dlareau/puzzlespring/website/docs/getting-started/quickstart.md

 # Quick Start Guide

-This guide will help you get PuzzleSpring up and running quickly for your first puzzle hunt.
+This guide will help you get PuzzleSpring up and running quickly to see the app in action.

 ## Basic Setup